What is trading?

 Sneak a peek at the latest Bitcoin (BTC) prices right now.

-is a method for assessing a financial asset’s valuation.
+Fundamental analysis is a method for assessing a financial asset’s valuation.
 A fundamental analyst studies both economic and financial factors to determine if the value of an asset is fair.
 These can include macroeconomic circumstances like the state of the wider economy, industry conditions, or the business connected to the asset (if there’s one).
-And these are often tracked through macroeconomics leading and lagging indicators
+And these are often tracked through macroeconomics leading and lagging indicators.

 Once the fundamental analysis is complete, analysts aim to determine whether the asset is undervalued or overvalued.
 Investors can use this conclusion when making their investment decisions.